 In this studio course, students hone the actor’s instrument: their body.
 Exercises study verticality, volume, core, and connection to the floor.
 Improvisations explore the dramatic potential in concepts like honest timing, justifying actions, and setting up expectations.

-This course explores methodologies for devising physical theater including those used by the Margolis Method, Frantic Assembly, and Lecoq.
+This course explores methodologies for devising physical theater in a group including those used by the Margolis Method, Frantic Assembly, and Lecoq.

 Contact me for Teaching Brochure or Syllabi